Documentation Center

 Use Ticket Automations in Syncro to create robust helpdesk automations that automatically evaluate meaningful state changes to Tickets, then apply updates in real-time over that Ticket's lifetime.

 In ticket automations, Actions you specify are performed when certain Conditions are met.
 You can add as many Conditions and Actions as you need to ensure the automation behaves the way you want.
+IMPORTANT: Ticket automations will not run on tickets with a “Resolved” status.

 Examples of Ticket Automations include: